In the following a brief overview of the ANSLAB modules available will be given.

 Reflexive startle analysis tool

 This module allows automatic filtering, rectification and smoothing of the raw EMG signal and extraction of event-marker based EMG parameters.
 A response plot allows identification of inadequate baseline or response scores, drag-and-drop editing of artefactual data and extraction of onset latency, response latency, and response magnitude for each startle response.
-See this video for a brief overview.
+See the following video for a brief overview.

 Heart rate variability